Linear B: Syllabic signs

 The grid developed during decipherment by Michael Ventris and John Chadwick of phonetic values for syllabic signs is shown below.
 (Note that "q" represents the labialized velar stops /[ɡʷ, kʷ, kʷʰ]/, not the uvular stop of the IPA, whereas "j" does represent the IPA voiced palatal approximant [j], represented by the letter "y" in English words such as "yes" and "yoke".)

 Initial consonants are in the leftmost column; vowels are in the top row beneath the title.
-The transcription of the syllable, which may not have been pronounced that way, is listed next to the sign along with Bennett's identifying number for the sign preceded by an asterisk (as was Ventris' and Chadwick's convention).
+The transcription of the syllable, which may not have been pronounced that way, is listed next to the sign along with Bennett's identifying number for the sign preceded by an asterisk (as was Ventris's and Chadwick's convention).
 If the transcription of the sign remains uncertain, Bennett's number serves to identify the sign.
 The signs on the tablets and sealings often show considerable variation from each other and from the representations below.
 Discovery of the reasons for the variation and possible semantic differences is a topic of ongoing debate in Mycenaean studies.